 This can be particularly problematic for businesses operating within the food industry, as a bird infestation, along with the diseases they spread, can conflict with food safety standards and regulations, resulting in the contamination of food products and outbreaks of food-borne diseases.

 The main species of bird which are responsible for spreading diseases are pigeons; gulls; sparrows and starlings.

 You may be wondering:

 Like most pests, there is a range of factors which contribute to how birds spread diseases.
-However, the main sources are their:
+However, birds mainly transmit diseases through their:

 Although not as common as bird faeces, feathers can also be responsible for the spread of diseases.

 A bird’s feather, particularly from those living in urban environments, can often play host to a range of parasites, bacteria and viruses.
 However, it is primarily the feathers of a dead bird which carry said diseases.
 It is important to note that the chances of catching a disease from bird feathers are very slim.

 Bird nests can also be held responsible for the spread of diseases.
 Bird nests can be the perfect breeding site for certain species of fungi, which can spread through debris.